 The water is sparkling!

-This stunning vision is called bioluminescence.
-It is a naturally occurring display, only visible after dark, that delights everybody lucky enough to see it.
+Bioluminescence is a stunning, naturally occurring display, only visible after dark, that delights everybody lucky enough to see it.

 • Algal bloom known as ‘red tide’ at the Hobart waterfront, October 2020.
 Image: Jenny Kathy, Bioluminescence Tasmania.